loadingalias/cargo-rail/README.md

 **Q: Can I sync multiple splits at once?**
 A: Yes: `cargo rail sync --all --apply`

+**Q: How do I publish crates?**
+A: Use cargo-release or release-plz. cargo-rail focuses on split/sync only.

 **Q: Large monorepos (100+ crates)?**
-A: v1.0 focuses on 5-50 crates.
-Larger workspaces need performance tuning (v1.2).
+A: Current focus is 5-50 crates.
+Larger workspaces may need performance tuning.

 ---